mconfalonieri/external-dns-hetzner-webhook/README.md

 ### Local acceptance tests

-The acceptance tests are run against a kind cluster with ExternalDNS and the plugin deployed.
+The acceptance tests are run against a kind cluster with ExternalDNS and the webhook deployed.
 The DNS mock server is used to verify the DNS changes.
 The following diagram shows the test setup:

 ```mermaid